softlayer/githubio_source/content/reference/services/SoftLayer_User_Customer_OpenIdConnect/getApiAuthenticationKeys.md

 ---
 # [SoftLayer_User_Customer_OpenIdConnect](/reference/services/SoftLayer_User_Customer_OpenIdConnect)::getApiAuthenticationKeys

 Retrieve a portal user's API Authentication keys.
-There is a max limit of two API keys per user.
+There is a max limit of one API key per user.

 ## Overview
 Retrieve a portal user's API Authentication keys.
-There is a max limit of two API keys per user.
+There is a max limit of one API key per user.

 -----